vanmitG/todo-cli-python-CDS/README.md

 Created with love by: Van Mit

-Command line interface(cli) version a simple todo list!
+Command line interface(cli) version of a simple todos app!

 <!-- ## Video Walkthrough